Maltby, South Yorkshire

-Maltby is a former mining town and civil parish in the Metropolitan Borough of Rotherham, South Yorkshire, England.
+Maltby is a town and civil parish in the Metropolitan Borough of Rotherham, South Yorkshire, England.
 It was historically in the West Riding of Yorkshire.
 It is located 6 mi east of Rotherham and 10 mi north-east of Sheffield.
 It forms a continuous urban area with Hellaby, separated from the rest of Rotherham by the M18 motorway.
 It had a population of 16,688 at the 2011 Census.

 History

 The place-name 'Maltby' is first attested in the Domesday Book of 1086, where it appears as Maltebi.
 The name means 'Malti's homestead or village'.
 Malti was a common Old Danish name.